Nadav Na'aman: Azekah Inscription

 Earlier, in one of these two pieces, researchers read the name of Azariah, King of Judah, and therefore assumed that he took part in the war that was going on in central Syria.
 The fragment of the second tablet mentions the attack on the city of Azekah, which was attributed to Sargon, king of Assyria.

 When the two fragments of the tablets were put together, it became clear that they describe, in considerable detail, the Assyrian King Sennacherib's campaign against Hezekiah, king of Judah.
-As a result, what was written earlier about Tiglath-Pileser and Sargon's campaigns to the Land of Israel was omitted from scholarship, and in contrast, important details were added about Sennacherib's campaigns to Judah in 701 BCE.
+As a result, what was written earlier about Tiglath-Pileser and Sargon's campaigns to the Land of Israel was removed from scholarship, and instead, important details were added about Sennacherib's campaigns into Judah in 701 BCE.

-Provenance of el-Amarna documents
+Provenance of el-Amarna letters

 Na'aman teamed up with archaeologists Israel Finkelstein and Yuval Goren to try to determine the origin of the Amarna tablets.
 They conducted the examination of the composition and origin of clay of which the tablets were made.

-Yuval Goren removed samples from hundreds of tablets, tested and determined what material they were made of and from where in Canaan could a material with such a chemical and mineralogical composition come.
-Thus, in combination with the historical data emerging from the tablets and the archaeological data from the sites throughout Canaan, the researchers determined the provenance of these tablets.
+Yuval Goren removed samples from hundreds of tablets, tested and determined what material they were made of and from where in Canaan a material with such a chemical and mineralogical composition could have originated.
+Thus, in combination with the historical data emerging from the tablets and the archaeological data from sites throughout Canaan, the researchers determined the provenance of these tablets.

-The three authored the book Inscribed in Clay, in which they presented the data from their research, including conclusions about the origin of the tablets and what this implies for the study of Amarna documents.
-In this way they could determine the origin of many tablets in which the sender's name was lost, or was not remembered at all, or the tablet was broken, and only a little of it survived.
+The three authored the book Inscribed in Clay, in which they presented the data from their research, including conclusions about the origin of the tablets and what this implies for the study of the Amarna documents.
+In this way they could determine the origin of many tablets in which the sender's name was lost through damage, or was not mentioned at all.

-And there are cases where the names of places are mentioned, but researchers disagreed on the question of its identification, thus a petrographic examination of the clay made it possible to decide the debate.
+There are also cases where the names of places are mentioned, but researchers disagreed on their identification, thus a petrographic examination of the clay made it possible to decide the debate.